Harshit-patil56/Expense-Tracker/README.md

-# Firebase Studio
+# Expense Tracker

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter project by Harshit Patil.

 To get started, take a look at src/app/page.tsx.